epfl-ada/ada-2024-project-adavengers/README.md

 This study dives into the fascinating link between beer preferences and political identities in the U.S. By analyzing beer styles, emotions, sentiments, and key attributes through user reviews, we uncover patterns that go beyond taste.
 Using tools like LDA and sentiment analysis, we’ll map out how different states' beer choices align with political leanings.
 We'll also explore whether beer preferences shift during election years, especially in swing states.
 Can beer really reveal more than just flavour?
 Let's find out!

+## Datastory
+The datastory can be accessed on this [website](https://mikaelkalajdzic.github.io/adavengers-datastory/datastory) for free.

 ## Research Questions